Primary Navigation Mobile

 If my car runs synthetic oil, can I still use oil additives?

-The simple answer is: it might not work very effectively.
+The simple answer is: it might not work as effectively – largely because synthetic oil makes an engine quite clean anyway.
 Fully synthetic oil is made of additives that help with the same things that sole oil additives are designed to do.
 Plus, synthetic oils have a habit of separating the sole additives rather than mixing the stuff in.
 You will have better luck if your car is running part-synthetic or fully conventional engine oils.
-Lots of high mileage engine oils use a load of additives, so it’s always best to check before you buy.
+Synthetic engine oils use a load of additives, so it’s always best to check before you buy.

 Do oil additives really stop leaks?